Welcome new instructors and instructors with renewed interest in improving your courses.

 - A willingness to be responsive to students and provide timely feedback

 In general, expect an online course to take more time and energy to teach than a face-to-face course.
-Developing materials that are suitable for the web, and choosing the best resources to go along with those materials, can be very time consuming, especially if you are preparing to teach the course for the first time.
+Developing materials suitable for the web, and choosing the best resources to go along with those materials, can be time consuming, especially if you are preparing to teach the course for the first time.
 Once the course begins, keeping up with student communication and feedback is also an on-going time demand for the online instructor.

 Tip: If time allows, prepare for the online course experience by shadowing another instructor who is already engaged in online teaching.
 This can be an excellent way to get "real-world" experience, form mentoring or collegial support relationships, and generate positive feedback for course development and improvement.
 Whether you are teaching online or face to face, you may want to participate in our Peer Teaching program to further refine your class.